-Rating Criteria for Project Budget Percent of Total Value: 10%
+Rating Criteria for Project Budget

+Percent of Total Value: 10%

 Address the rating factor for Project Budget in narrative form as defined below.
-The response will be evaluated with a single rating based on a scale of 0-5.
+The response will be evaluated with a single rating based on a scale of 1-5.

 Project Budget: The applicant provided budget information for the proposed project.
-The elements that are to comprise the Project Budget are listed below.
-Addressing each element does not itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that is to be evaluated.4.1Provide a complete Budget Table that is a propriate for the proposed project.

-4.2 Provide budget narrative that relates explains and supports each identified the expenses to the proposed project. and is inclusive of all project components justifies expenses as appropriate for the project's goals and planned activities within and the selected PPA(s), as applicable.
+The eler nents that are to comprise the Project Budget are listed below.
+Addressing each eler element does not itself merit a high rating; rather, although each element is to be add addressed, it is the quality of the response to each that is to be evaluated.
+4.1 4.1 Provide a complete Budget Table that is appropriate for the proposed project.
+4.2 4.2 Provide budget narrative that relates the expenses to the proposed project and is inclusive of all project components and the selected PPA(s).